-• The Deaton Review: Jean Tirole involved in a new study on Inequalities in the Twenty First Century The Institute for Fiscal Studies (Britain's leading independent microeconomic research institute) is launching a 5-year review of inegualities, with the involvement of lean Tirole (TSE Honorary Chairman) as well as many experts in different scientific fields which will develop proposals for the most effective policy responses to different types of inequality.
-Q 2018 Banque de France - TSE Prize laureates revealed At a special conference, which took place on Thursday March 14, presided by Francois Villeroy de Galhau, Governor of the Banque de France, and Jean Tirole, TSE Honorary Chairman, the 2018 Prizes in Monetary Economics and Finance were awarded to Michael Woodford (Columbia University), Victoria Vanasco (CREI) and Yuriy Gorodnichenko (Berkeley University).
+The Deaton Review: Jean Tirole involved in a new study on Inequalities in the Twenty First Century The Institute for Fiscal Studies (Britain's leading independent microeconomic research institute) is launching a 5-year review of inequalities, with the involvement of Jean Tirole (TSE Honorary Chairman) as well as many experts in different scientific fields which will develop proposals for the most effective policy responses to different types of inequality.
 Best paper awarded to Andrew Rhodes

-The TSE-UTC researcher has been awarded the Robert I. Lanzillotti prize for the best article in antitrust economics for his paper "Multiproduct Mergers and Quality Competition" (joint with Justin Johnson, Cornell the International Industrial Organization Conference in Boston. • Fabrice Collard (TSE - CNRS) receives the 2019 Maurice Allais award Fabrice Collard, Michel Habib (University of Zurich) and Jean-Charles Rochet (University of Geneva) received the 2019 Maurice Allais award for their paper "Sovereign Debt Sustainability in Advanced Economies".
+The TSE-UTC researcher has been awarded the Robert J. Lanzillotti prize for the best article in antitrust economics for his paper "Multiproduct Mergers and Quality Competition" (joint with Justin Johnson, Cornell the International Industrial Organization Conference in Boston. © 2018 Banque de France - TSE Prize laureates revealed At a special conference, which took place on Thursday March 14, presided by François Villeroy de Galhau, Governor of the Banque de France, and Jean Tirole, TSE Honorary Chairman, the 2018 Prizes in Monetary Economics and Finance were awarded to Michael Woodford (Columbia University), Victoria Vanasco (CREI) and Yuriy Gorodnichenko (Berkeley University).
+Fabrice Collard (TSE - CNRS) receives the 2019 Maurice Allais award Fabrice Collard, Michel Habib (University of Zurich) and Jean-Charles Rochet (University of Geneva) received the 2019 Maurice Allais award for their paper "Sovereign Debt Sustainability in Advanced Economies".
 In particular, their work provides a formula to assess a country's maximum sustainabledebt-to-GDP ratio, but also to calculate a theoretical probability of default for each country.